Curriculum: Bachelor of Science in Health Sciences - Pre-Occupational Therapy

 Credit: 3

-This course explores human sensory machinery and its role in the processes of perception (e.g. vision, audition, touch, taste, olfaction), covering traditional and contemporary theories of perception and perceptual processing, and includes a discussion of the philosophical assumptions that motivate the science of psychology.
+This course centers on: a) human sensory machineryand its role in the processes of perception (e.g. vision, audition, touch, speech) b) traditional and contemporary theories of perception and perceptual processing and c) how perception is tightly linked to action and the human movement system, and includes a discussion of the philosophical assumptions that motivate the science of psychology.

 3